-Finding a suitable paid care staff and retaining such a person is very challenging, and now that I have a good attendant, I treat her like family, ensuring she is comfortable with her own living arrangements, and has enough space and freedom.
+Finding a suitable paid care staff and retaining such a person is very challenging, and now that I have a good attendant, I make sure she is comfortable with her own living arrangements, and has enough space and freedom.

-For example, I get her newspapers and magazines in her language so that she does not get bored.
+For example, I get her newspapers and magazines so that she does not get bored.
 (We don’t have a TV because that disorients my mother).
 This attendant, in turn, is friendly, cheerful, competent.
 She is very alert on anything that could be wrong, and calls me in and suggests a doctor trip if she spots anything suspicious.
-She sits in when the doctor comes, and I encourage her to ask him questions directly about any doubts she has.
+She sits in when the doctor comes, and is encouraged to ask him questions directly about any doubts she has.

 For one, this is the first attendant my mother has never complained about.
 Perhaps that is so because I took very active steps in training her before she met my mother (the trip to the dementia day care center).

-Then, when an attendant faces an emergency, my refusing permission is pointless.
+Then, if she faces an emergency, my refusing permission is pointless.
 She will go, whether or not I give her permission.
 And how can I expect her to do a good job of looking after my mother if she is tense or frustrated?

-I have tried to get substitutes to help me tide over this attendant’s frequent absences.
-In her early days, I would ask the agency for a substitute, and never got one.
+We have tried to get substitutes to help us tide over this attendant’s frequent absences.
+In her early days, we would ask the agency for a substitute, and never got one.
 Waiting all day for a promised replacement only adds to frustration.
-I also tried another agency and once got a day-shift trained attendant for ten days.
+We also tried another agency and once got a day-shift trained attendant for ten days.

 Getting a trained attendant who emotionally understands and accepts and can cope with dementia is not easy, and my personal experience has been that most “trained” attendants need orientation and additional training for dementia and also for the specific patient’s likes and dislikes.
-As I have narrated above, I learnt that I needed to generate my own training/ orientation strategy and material, and locate authoritative sources to orient and convince attendants.
+As narrated above, we learnt that we needed to generate our own training/ orientation strategy and material, and locate authoritative sources to orient and convince attendants.
 In the earlier days, I was not clear of what to expect and how to monitor that the attendant was doing an adequate job in terms of maintaining patient hygiene and so on, and I ended up developing checklists for these also, to monitor closely for the first few weeks at least.
 All these were arrived at by hit and trial.

 We don’t all have to learn this the hard way, do we?

 As I now try to figure out what can help family caregivers get and retain good attendants, I would really like to hear of the experiences of others.
-My interactions with other caregivers in support group meetings, trainings, and other forums has given me some idea, but I do hope that those of you who are or have been involved with dementia home care will share your thoughts and opinions with me.
+My interactions with other caregivers has given me some idea, but I hope that those of you who are or have been involved with dementia home care will share your thoughts and opinions with me.
 Please do feel free to write to me or leave comments, whatever.
 (Edited to add: The survey is now closed, and the link has therefore been removed)